 Where: 17 kilometres south-west of Alice Springs(15-minute drive)

-Cost: One-hour camel rides depart four times a day – $60 per adult; $30 per child.
-Half-day camel tour run from 9am to 12pm (Monday, Tuesday, Wednesday, Friday and Sunday) – $110 per person/ If required, transfers from you accommodation are included.
+Cost: One-hour camel rides depart three times a day, from $79 per adult; $39 per child.
+If required, transfers from you accommodation are included.
 See Pyndan Camel Tracks

 How to get there?
 Six reasons to hop aboard The Ghan